Golden openings: Behind the scenes with Vegas' pregame show

 When you're in a city like Las Vegas, no idea is too crazy or impossible when it comes to entertaining the crowd.

-"Chapter one saw the fall of the kings, chapter two the Knights feasted on shark," the narrator said during the Western Conference finals as images of a king kneeling before a knight and a knight taking a bite out of shark fin were shown on the scoreboard.
-Archers then came out of a castle erected on one end of T-Mobile Arena and raise their bows and lighted arrows at the logos of all the playoff teams on the ice before they pick each fallen one off one by one.
-It's a dramatic moment in the show, and on Monday only two teams will be left -- Vegas and Washington.
+"Chapter 1 saw the fall of the kings, Chapter 2 the Knights feasted on shark," the narrator said during the Western Conference finals as images of a king kneeling before a knight and a knight taking a bite out of shark fin were shown on the scoreboard.
+Archers then came out of a castle erected on one end of T-Mobile Arena and raised their bows and lighted arrows at the logos of all the playoff teams on the ice before they picked each fallen one off, one by one.
+It's a dramatic moment, and on Monday only two teams will be left -- Vegas and Washington.

-In the office before Game 1 on Monday, Greco was talking to Ayron Sequeria, the team's senior director of entertainment production as he described the scene.
+In the office before Game 1 on Monday, Greco was talking to Ayron Sequeira, the team's senior director of entertainment production, as he described the scene.
 "She wanted live arrows with fire being shot across the arena by archers," Greco said.
 "I'm like, 'What are you talking about?'"

 The main event is when the villain, played by Zack Frongillo, a dance major at UNLV, comes onto the ice waving the flag of the opposing team, before the arrival of the Golden Knight, played by Lee Orchard, a local DJ who was actually a Medieval Times show director in Europe for seven years.
 Orchard and Frongillo dual at the center of the ice and the villain's eventual death has seemingly been more dramatic with each passing round.
 In the conference finals, Frongillo was suddenly lifted into the rafters after he was vanquished, as if he had been ejected from the cockpit of a jet.